By Mike McGrath

 About the book

 The Raspberry Pi is a cheap, basic, programmable credit-card sized computer that plugs into your TV and a keyboard.
 It can be used for many of the things that your PC does, like spreadsheets, word-processing and playing games, but its real purpose is to inspire children (and grown-ups) to learn how to program.
-Over two million Raspberry Pis have been sold worldwide.
+Over five million Raspberry Pis have been sold worldwide, so far!

 Use Raspberry Pi in easy steps to have fun going back to basics and creating your own applications.